openhack3152021/openhack/apis/poi/README.md

 # POI Service

 ## Overview
-This is the POI service
+This is the POI service api
 ## Build the Application

 ## Tests